thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/program_listing_file_necsim_README.md.rst.txt

    for the application of different speciation rates.

    ###Running simulations###
-   Note that the recommended method of running and analysing simulations is through the [**pycoalescence**](https://pycoalescence.readthedocs.io) python package.
+   Note that the recommended method of running and analysing simulations is through the [**pycoalescence**](https://pycoalescence.readthedocs.io) Python package.
    The routine relies on supplying command line arguments (see below) for all the major simulation variables.
 Alternatively, supplying a config .txt file and using the command line arguments `./necsim -c /path/to/config.txt` can be used for parsing command line arguments from the text file.

    ####Command Line Arguments ####